peterstansfeld/palavo/README.md

 VGA_Out_Red                VGA_In_Dark_Red & VGA_In_Light_Red
 ```

-Start both devices, and using the serial terminal press 'v' once or twice and hopefully you should see Hunter's demo appearing on the DVI monitor.
+Start both devices and hopefully you should see Hunter's demo appearing on the DVI monitor...
+Told you it was fun.

-If you're wondering why Palavo uses 6-bit colour, it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP235x, the colours remain looking the same.
-This is due to each colour having the same number of bits, which is not the case with 4-bit colour.
+If you're wondering why Palavo uses 6-bit colour (RRGGBB), it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP235x, the colours remain looking the same as the VGA output.
+This is due to each colour having the same number of bits, which is not the case with Hunter's and Bruce's 4-bit colour (RGGB).
 To save SRAM used by the VGA driver each horizontal line consists of only two 6-bit colours.

 ## Configuration 2

 #### PALAVO_CONFIG=2

-The trouble with the previous configuration is that we're using lots of potential inputs as outputs for both the VGA_Out and the DVI_Out.
-What if, say, we wanted to capture 24 inputs?
+The trouble with the original configuration (Configuration 0) is that we're using quite a few GPIO pins for the VGA_Out, Serial_TX, Serial_RX, and Infra_Red_RX.
+What if we wanted to capture 24 external inputs?
 We can't with a Pico 2.
 But we can with a board that uses the B variant of the RP2350.
 The RP2350B has 48 GPIO pins, and we only need 7 for VGA_Out, or 8 for DVI_Out.
 The slight incovenience with DVI_Out is that it's fixed on pins GP12-GP19, whereas with VGA_Out we can put its 7 signals on whichever pins we like.
 Allow me introduce you to the [Pimoroni Pico LiPo 2 XL W](https://shop.pimoroni.com/products/pimoroni-pico-lipo-2-xl-w):

 ### Hardware